Other Walks in Southeast England

 Either do a web search for the individual path name, or try the list of links over at the Rambler's website.

-Walking Books
+South East England Walking Books

 The 2 Time Out Country Walking books are unique in that they contain detailed walking instructions.
-Some books below contain OS map extracts, but many of them don't, and as well as the book, you'll need to buy the appropriate OS map(s) for each walks as well.
+Some books below contain OS map extracts, but some of them don't, and as well as the book, you'll need to buy the appropriate OS map(s) for each walks as well.

+- There are several Ordanance Survey branded walking books covering parts of the southeast.
 Their USP is that they contain extracts from OS maps.
-The walks are circular around
+The walks are circular around a car park, and so aren't public transport friendly.
+Many of the walks are quite short.

-OS maps, so you'd need to get the OS maps.
-Some are a little out of date as well.
+and are a little out of date as well.

 - Ordanance Survey branded Long Distance Path guides, e.g. South Downs Way, Ridgeway.
 These